 Metro EMS recently received a $50,000 grant to look into how best to filter out lower priority calls that don't require an ambulance.

 Dr. Neal Richmond, director of Metro EMS, said hundreds of ambulances are sent out each year in Louisville to respond to ailments that might not require one.
 Those calls are taxing the city's emergency response system.
+Many of them go to 911 operators either because the patients making the calls have limited health insurance or they have no doctor or one who is unavailable.

 "If there's an alternate way to handle 911 calls and get people the care they need, we're all about that," said Debbie Fox with MetroSafe Communications.
 "It's very innovative."